piermafrost/GEOCLIM5_sulf/README.md

 * Update COMBINE restart file and the input file 'oce_vol.dat' (see previous section *Change oceanic basin definition*).
 * Update whatever routine needed to compute the geochemical fluxes of that new variable.

+Do note that this newly added "main" variable will not be outputted.
+To do so, follow the procedure described in *output additional variables*, *COMBINE variable* section.
+To compute (and output) the oceanic average of the variable, update the lines 51-101 of 'source/geoclim_write_output.f90'.
+Note that the oceanic average of isotopic ratios is different than concentration variables.

 ### Visualization
 A couple of external scripts are designed for the visualization of GEOCLIM output, in 'visualization/python/' (Python scripts) and
 'visualization/jnl/' (Ferret scripts)